Carlos Torres (pitcher): New York Mets

-Atlanta Braves
+Milwaukee Brewers

 On February 19, 2016, Torres signed a minor league contract with the Atlanta Braves.
 He was released on March 31, 2016.

-Milwaukee Brewers

 On April 2, 2016, Torres signed a one-year major league deal with the Milwaukee Brewers.
 He was outrighted to AAA and elected free agency on November 2, 2017.

-Cleveland Indians
+Washington Nationals

 On February 22, 2018, Torres signed a minor league contract with the Cleveland Indians.
 The deal included an invitation to the Indians' major league spring training camp.
 Torres was released by the Indians on March 24, 2018.

-Washington Nationals

 On March 30, 2018, Torres signed a minor league deal with the Washington Nationals, who assigned him to the Syracuse Chiefs in the Class AAA International League.
 He appeared in four games for the Chiefs, pitching five scoreless innings.
 On April 20, 2018, the Nationals selected his contract from Syracuse and placed him on their 25-man roster.
 He appeared in 10 games for the Nationals, pitching to a 6.52 ERA over 92/3 innings.
 The Nationals designated him for assignment on May 23, he cleared waivers and was sent outright to Triple-A Syracuse Chiefs on May 25.
 He declared free agency on October 2, 2018.